Sam Beaver King

-Sam Beaver King MBE (20 February 1926 – 17 June 2016) was a Jamaican-British campaigner.
-He first came to England as an engineer in the RAF during the Second World War but returned to Jamaica in 1947.
-Failing to settle there, King took passage to London on the famous 1948 Empire Windrush sailing.
+Sam Beaver King MBE (20 February 1926 – 17 June 2016) was a Jamaican-British campaigner and community activist.
+He first came to England as an engineer in the Royal Air Force (RAF) during the Second World War but returned to Jamaica in 1947.
+Failing to settle there, King took passage to London in 1948, sailing on the Empire Windrush.
 He later became the first black mayor of Southwark and a campaigner in support of West Indian immigrants to the country.

 Early life and career

 King was born at Priestman's River in Portland, Jamaica, on 20 February 1926.
 He was one of ten siblings in a strong Christian household and helped on the family's banana farm.
-In 1944 King responded to an advertisement in The Gleaner that called for volunteers to join the British Royal Air Force (RAF) to fight in the Second World War.
+In 1944, King responded to an advertisement in The Gleaner that called for volunteers to join the British Royal Air Force (RAF) to fight in the Second World War.
 After carrying out initial training in Kingston, he was posted to an RAF training centre at Filey in Yorkshire and thence to RAF Hawkinge, a fighter base near Folkestone, Kent, where he worked as an engineer.
 He was demobilised in 1947 and returned to Jamaica.

 Back in Jamaica King struggled to settle into civilian life, finding it difficult to get work, and it was another advertisement in The Gleaner – for tickets on the Empire Windrush – that saw him return to the UK.